 The popular ERP software and vendors today in the market

 It is important to know that this software that different vendors provide comes as either software package that companies can purchase, install, implement, and maintain by themselves or they can be provided via the cloud where all you need are computers, internet connection, and subscription, no installation or maintenance required.
-A lot of companies now prepare that of the cloud because of its ease in every ramification and very cheap compare to actually buying the software package.
+A lot of companies now prepare that of the cloud, because of its ease in every ramification and of course it way cheaper compare to actually buying the software package.

 Oracle is one of the biggest vendors of enterprise resource planning software.
 It has more than a dozen ERP software in its business line.
 Some of its ERP software includes Oracle E-Business, PeopleSoft, Oracle Fusion Application and more.